TritonDataCenter/triton-ansible-inventory/README.md

 environment variables will be used.

 Alternatively, you can have a `.triton` config directory local to your ansible directory with a specific profile that you do not wish to change.
+The variable `ANSIBLE_TRITON_KEY_ID` can be used to override the key specified in the profile (e.g., for a repo shared by multiple users were each user has a different key).

 [node-triton]: https://github.com/joyent/node-triton